Dr Laura Carter

-Laura Carter is a University Academic Fellow in Soil Science at the University of Leeds, UK.
+Laura Carter is an Associate Professor in Soil and Environmental Chemistry at the University of Leeds, UK.
 Laura’s research focuses on understanding the fate and uptake of emerging contaminants in the natural environment, with particular focus on soil-plant systems.

 Laura currently holds a prestigious UKRI Future Leaders Fellowship which funds the project: ‘Contaminants of emerging concern in agricultural systems: a risk to soil and plant health?’

 This project will establish a science platform that uses multidisciplinary approaches to evaluate the global risk of chemicals in agricultural systems.
 Through a combination of laboratory and field work, it will offer a fundamental change in how we assess the risks of emerging contaminants in the environment by combining expertise in the fields of agriculture, soil and plant health.

 Society of Environmental Toxicology and Chemistry (SETAC) UK Council Member